The ByteBuffer is the most generic and commonly used NIO buffer class.

 In other words, a newly created buffer is set up to sequentially read or write over the entire

 On the next page, we'll look at the methods to read and write data

-Written by Neil Coffey.
+Editorial page content written by Neil Coffey.
 Copyright © Javamex UK 2021.
 All rights reserved.